alloc/indo/help/default.md

-  indo - Prepare your monorepo for action!
+  *indo* <gray>- Prepare your monorepo for action!</gray>

 1. Clone any missing repos

 2. Find all non-vendor packages

-3. Ensure all .git repos are tracked in the ".indo.json" config file
+3. Ensure all *.git* repos are tracked in `.indo.json`

-4. Install dependencies and run the "build" script of any packages missing their node_modules
+4. For any non-vendor package missing its `node_modules`, install any `dependencies` and `devDependencies` using its preferred *npm* variant, and run its `"build"` script if possible

-5. For every non-vendor package, find which dependencies can be replaced by local packages
+5. For every non-vendor package, find which dependencies can be satisfied by local packages, then replace them with symlinks to local packages